c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 1. `// text` a line comment.
 The text between `//` and line end is ignored.
 2. `/* text */` block comments.
 The text between `/*` and `*/` is ignored.
 It has nesting behaviour, so for every `/*` discovered between the first `/*` and the last `*/` a corresponding `*/` must be found.
+3. `#!` the shebang comment.
+It behaves as a line comment but is only allowed as the two first characters in a file.

 ### Doc contract